How long does it take to get a Canadian pardon?

+People tend to procrastinate, particularly when it comes to apply for a pardon.
 Human nature in this sense is understandable but it allows some of my competitors to take advantage of potential clients by promising things that can’t be promised.
-So here are a few things you should know.
+In order to avoid being misled here are a few things you should know before starting the process.
 Hopefully it will help if you find yourself in a situation where a sales agent is just telling you what you want to hear.

-1. Under no circumstances can time frames be guaranteed by a pardon service provider.
+- Under no circumstances can time frames be guaranteed.

-3. Each step leaves the service provider at the mercy of the government agency handling the request.
-In other words, the time it takes to complete each step is out of our hands more often than not.
+- Each step leaves you at the mercy of the government agency handling the request.
+In other words, the time it takes to complete each step is out of your hands more often than not.

 At the National Pardon Centre we provide estimates.
 We do our best to provide accurate estimates based on current processing times but it is not possible to accurately predict how long every file will take.

-If you are concerned about how long a pardon will take the only really good rule of thumb is the age old wisdom most of heard from our parents long ago.
+If you are concerned about how long it takes to get a pardon use common sense.
 If it sounds too good to be true, it probably is.